davegill/wrf-coop/README_user.md

 ### Purpose

 Contributors who intend to propose modifications the WRF repository have responsibilities beyond the tests to validate the proper function of feature or option.

 Please see https://www2.mmm.ucar.edu/wrf/users/contrib_info.php for the full process for getting code into the WRF repository.

-The primary repsponsibilities are:
+The primary repsponsibilities for a contributing developer:
    * Meeting WRF coding standards
    * Performing code testing
    * Warning the Development Committee of limiting assumptions or possible code conflicts